reductstore/homepage/_posts/2022-05-21-multi-server-nginx.md

 ```

 Here you can see two completely independent storage engines.
 They use different volumes and have different API paths.
-By default, the HTTP API and Web Console is accessible by `http(s)://hostname:port/` but we can change it by using variable
+By default, the HTTP API and Web Console is accessible at `http(s)://hostname:port/`, but we can change it by using the variable
 `RS_API_BASE_PATH`.
 Actually, we could use NGINX to map paths _storage-1_ and _storage-2_ to different instances and keep
 the default API paths, but then web console would stop working.

 Also, you should pay attention that we don't publish ports of the engines.
 The only public port is 80 which is used by NGINX,
-so that we keep our engines in a private zone and access them through the reverse proxy.
+we keep our engines in a private zone and access them through the reverse proxy.

 ### NGINX Configuration

-Now we need setup NGINX.
-For this, we create our own `nginx.conf` file and pass forward it to the container as a volume.
+Now we need to setup NGINX.
+For this, we create our own `nginx.conf` file and mount it to the container as a volume.
-The full configuration you can find [here](https://github.com/reduct-storage/nginx-example/blob/main/nginx/nginx.conf).
+You can find the full configuration [here](https://github.com/reduct-storage/nginx-example/blob/main/nginx/nginx.conf).
-This is our changes:
+Here are our changes:

 ```
 http {